 Dhane Smith is a player who lit up the stat sheet last week, but I am fading him this week.
 Smith erupted for seven points (one goal, six assists) last week, which was his best PLL game statistically ever.
 However, this week he’s facing the top-ranked defense in settled defensive efficiency and will deal with a combination of Chrome’s all-star defenders and lockdown short-stick defensive middies.

 While Smith has gone over his points prop of 3.5 twice this season already, this matchup will be his toughest so far this season.
-He’s also only recorded more than three points just three times in his PLL career, which makes his Week Nine points prop looking like an overreaction to his three most recent games.
+He’s also only recorded more than three points just six times in his PLL career, which makes his Week Nine points prop looking like an overreaction to his three most recent games.
 Fade the Great Dhane this week and bet Under 3.5 Points (+100 on DraftKings).